Eileen Gu: Social and political views

-During the COVID-19 pandemic in the United States, Gu has spoken out against anti-Asian racism after the 2021 Atlanta spa shootings and the killing of Vicha Ratanapakdee.
-She has described her own experience with anti-Asian racism, having endured a man screaming obscenities about "Asians infecting America" with COVID-19 at her and her grandmother in a shop.
-Gu has also stated that she supports the Black Lives Matter movement and the right to legal access to abortion.
-Gu has largely declined to comment on social and political topics involving China, including the country's human rights record.
-Gu's agent Tom Yaps told The Economist that Gu's mother, Yan Gu, feared that "if [Eileen] participates in an article that has two paragraphs critical of China and human rights, that would put her in jeopardy over there.
-One thing and a career is ruined."
+During the COVID-19 pandemic in the United States, after the 2021 Atlanta spa shootings and the killing of Vicha Ratanapakdee, Gu spoke out against anti-Asian racism.
+She has described her own experience with anti-Asian racism, which included a man screaming obscenities about "Asians infecting America" with COVID-19 while she was shopping with her grandmother.
+She supports the Black Lives Matter movement and the right to legal access to abortion.
+Gu has largely declined to comment on social and political topics involving China.